milesdwilliams15/seerrr/README.md

         estimator = lm
       )

-Or, if you would like to modify any of the default settings of `lm_robust`---say you want to change the standard errors to HC1 errors rather than the default HC2---you could write
+Or, if you would like to modify any of the default settings of `lm_robust`---say you want to change the standard errors to HC1 errors rather than the default HC2---you could specify a new function with a different default for the `se_type` command in `lm_robust`:

     hc1_robust <- function(...) lm_robust(..., se_type = "stata")
     estimate(